What is Android? -Android is a Linux based open source operating system by Google which is popular on mobile phones

 It is also used on watches (android wear) and is intended to be used in smart TVs and Cars.
 Various efforts are also under way to install android on PCs.

 If you don’t currently own a tablet or are considering a new one, then the android tablet basic specification guide and Cheap vs Expensive Tablets – What’s the Difference articles should help.

-I use Google nexus 7 and most of the articles/tutorials on this site were created using it,
+I use the Google nexus 7 and most of the articles/tutorials on this site were created using it,

 Finding your way around Android may be intuitive to those who have grown up with mobile phones and games , but for the none technical, seniors and complete beginners, it is less so.

 The aim of this site is to help you understand, and use your Android tablet.
 Here are some starting guides you may find useful.